 Tuberculosis (TB) is a preventable and treatable disease which kills more people globally than any other infectious disease, approximately 5,000 every day.
 Despite grim statistics and the plethora of human rights violations that occur in the context of TB, there is inadequate funding, and limited public awareness that TB remains a public health crisis.
 Non-prioritization, and even disinterest in TB, is reflected by the lack of R&D, which is decreasing instead of increasing, as well as by the limited media coverage, discussion and discourse on TB.
+Quick Facts

 The WHO, civil society and other stakeholders have repeatedly highlighted the dearth of new TB medicines, particularly for drug resistant forms.
 For example, last week WHO released a report which highlights the lack of treatment options available for drug-resistant forms of TB, including multi-drug resistant TB and extensively drug resistant TB, “which can cause severe and often deadly infections that pose a particular threat in hospitals and nursing homes.”